Cancer in Victoria 2018

-Cancer is a leading burden of disease in Victoria; there are 95 new diagnoses every day (or one every 15 minutes).
+Cancer is a leading burden of disease in Victoria; there are 96 new diagnoses every day (or one every 15 minutes).

 - 46% of cancers diagnosed are in Victorians over 70 years and less than 2% in those aged under 30 years of age.